ZoomRmc/countwords_nim/README.md

 Original repository [benhoyt/countwords](https://github.com/benhoyt/countwords) is closed for further contributions.

+## Details and discussion
+See the nim-lang forum thread: https://forum.nim-lang.org/t/7926

+⚠️ There's a [separate branch with a faster hashing hack](https://github.com/ZoomRmc/countwords_nim/tree/hashrearhatch) applied.
+See details in the commit messages.

 ## Status:
 🍾*Mission accomplished!* Currently faster than Go by a factor dependent on input size:
 ```